MicrosoftDocs/office-docs-powershell/teams/teams-ps/teams/Get-CsPhoneNumberAssignment.md

 ```

 ### -Skip
-Skipping the first X returned results and the default value is 0.
+Skips the first X returned results and the default value is 0.

 ```yaml
 Type: System.Int32